Skip to main content

 proxyledger <...>

 The command proxyledger has the same commands as ledger with the difference that it will call the blockchain directly without going through Ledger API.
+It can also be used to interact with the smart contracts directly.
 To enable this feature set the corresponding provider in TEST_BESU_PROVIDER or PILOT_BESU_PROVIDER in the env variables.
 This command should not be used by externals.

 Examples: